Ryan Brasseaux

 Ryan André Brasseaux (born 1976) is an American scholar of vernacular American music and an education administrator.
-He has served as the Dean of Davenport College at Yale University since 2011.
-He is an expert on the history of Cajun music, and a frequent collaborator with the Lost Bayou Ramblers.
+He formerly served as the Dean of Davenport College at Yale University since 2011.
+He is an expert on the history of Cajun music, and a frequent collaborator with the 2-time Grammy Award-winning Lost Bayou Ramblers.

 Early life and education

 Ryan André Brasseaux was born in 1976; his father is Cajun historian Carl A. Brasseaux.

 He did undergraduate work in anthropology at the University of Louisiana at Lafayette and earned an M.A. degree from Louisiana State University.
 He received a M.A. degree and M. Phil. degree in 2008 and his Ph.D. in 2011 from Yale University.
 He was awarded a Beinecke Research Fellowship, the Lamar Research Scholar, Kinney/Tesoro Fellowships from the Howard R. Lamar Center for the Study of Frontiers and Borders, and a Prize Teaching Fellowship for excellence in undergraduate instruction and mentorship.